-To set up SSL security, which uses both server and client certificates to connect to a host from a Terminal Viewer session through MCS.
+To set up SSL security that uses both server and client certificates to connect to a host from a client session through MCS.

 To use the SSL capabilities of MCS, you must include a server site certificate issued by a certificate authority (CA).
 If you don't already have a server site certificate, you must obtain and install one.

-To provide additional security, you can implement client certificate authentication, which specifies that a personal certificate is required for all computers accessing the MCS console or connecting to a host through MCS.
+To provide additional security, you can implement client certificate authentication.
+With client certificate authentication, a personal certificate is required for all computers that access the MCS console or connect to a host through MCS.
 In addition, a CA certificate for each client certificate is installed on the MCS server.

-Client certificates are optional when using SSL through MCS.
-However, if you use client certificate authentication, users will not have to provide a user name and password when they access MCS or configurations stored on the MCS server.
-After your certificates are installed, you can configure the viewer session to connect to the host by way of the MCS secure port and authenticate against the client certificate when a user connects.
+Client certificates are optional when using SSL through MCS; however, if you use client certificate authentication, users will not have to provide a user name and password when they access MCS or configurations stored on the MCS server.
+After your certificates are installed, you can configure your session to connect to the host by way of the MCS secure port and authenticate against the client certificate when a user connects.

 Following are the main steps you need to complete for this How-To: